maghoff/mustachio/lib/partials/README.md

 Interface
 =========
 The interface of a partials resolver is one function, `get(id)`.
-It takes a partials ID and returns a `Promise` that resolves to a parsed template.
+It takes a partials ID and returns a `Promise` that resolves to a compiled template.

-To parse a template, call `require('mustachio/lib/parser')(templateString)`.
+To compile a template, call `require('mustachio').compile(templateString)`.

 For a full example of a simple partials resolver, see [InMemory][InMemory].